openid/fapi/fapi-ciba.md

 When this profile is used with the FAPI 1.0 specifications, the Confidential Client

 1. should only send Signed Authentication Requests as defined in [@!CIBA] 7.1.1 to the Backchannel Authentication Endpoint.

+##NOTE:## When used with FAPI 2.0, both signed and unsigned requests are supported.

 ### Extensions to CIBA authentication request